Do Deer Move In The Wind? Tips For Hunting Whitetails When It’s Blowing

 Using the wind won't always work perfectly.
 But getting to know what is possible will help you maneuver and think on your feet better during the hunt.

-If it is a cold wind, consider wearing clothing with a windproof feature.
+If it is a cold wind in the late season, consider wearing clothing with a windproof feature.
 Many of the best hunting pants and jackets are designed to keep you warm and comfortable when the wind is blowing.

 Hunt High